-There is untapped power within PET to transform the clinical setting.
 With PET, the barriers to better imaging are largely the result of basic limitations in chemistry.
-Leveraging a breakthrough in alkali metal catalysis, Fuzionaire Dx is radically improving the resolution, safety, use, and cost of PET imaging.
+Leveraging a breakthrough in alkali metal catalysis, Fuzionaire Dx is working to improve the scope, safety, use, and cost of PET imaging.

 Fuzionaire Dx is a radiopharmaceutical company.
-Our radiolabeling platform unlocks the power of PET to help detect and treat any disease and improve the drug discovery process.
+Our radiolabeling platform aims to unlock the power of PET to help detect and treat any disease and improve the drug discovery process.

-For the first time, it is now possible to rapidly produce a broad range of fluorine-18 radiopharmaceuticals based on a single disease-agnostic platform.
-Using our technology, researchers and clinicians can detect, localize, diagnose, and monitor more diseases, earlier, and with unprecedented precision.
+We make it possible to rapidly produce a broad range of fluorine-18 radiopharmaceuticals based on a single, catalyst-driven, disease-agnostic platform.
+Our technology offers researchers and clinicians a new strategy to detect, localize, diagnose, and monitor more diseases, earlier, and with unprecedented precision.

-As a team of chemists, biophysicists, molecular scientists, and entrepreneurs, we have both the team and the science to unlock the power of PET to improve the human condition.
+As a team of chemists, biophysicists, molecular scientists, and entrepreneurs, our mission is to unlock the power of PET to improve the human condition.

-Fuzionaire is led by co-founders Nick Slavin (CEO), Anton Toutov, PhD (CSO), Nova Spivack, and a close-knit team of world-class experts advising the company.
+Fuzionaire Dx is led by a close-knit team of managers and world-class experts advising the company.

 Dr. Toutov holds a PhD in organic chemistry from Caltech in the laboratory of Nobel Laureate Robert H. Grubbs, where he held Dow-Resnick, NSERC, and Bristol-Myers Squibb fellowships.
 Dr. Toutov collectively has over 40 scholarly articles and patent grants and applications to his name spanning the fields of chemical synthesis, clean energy, and drug discovery.
 Among them is the discovery of a new form of catalysis, which was first published in Nature and was later presented to general audiences in the documentary film Element 19.
 He is the recipient of the 2016 Demetriades Caltech Thesis Prize, the 2015 Alfred Bader Award for Student Innovation (Sigma-Aldrich Corporation), the 2014 Dow Chemical Sustainability Challenge Grand Prize, and the 2014 Milliken & Co.
 “Deep Science” award, among others.
 Dr. Toutov also serves as senior technical advisor to the Gates Foundation-backed Medicines for All Institute, improving access to affordable, high-quality medicines.